Hyannis Harbor Hawks

 The Hyannis Harbor Hawks, formerly the Hyannis Mets, are a collegiate summer baseball team based in Hyannis, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's West Division.
 The Harbor Hawks play their home games at Judy Walden Scarafile Field at McKeon Park.
 The team is owned and operated by the non-profit Hyannis Athletic Association.

 Hyannis most recently won the CCBL championship in 1991 when they defeated the Chatham A's two games to none to win the best of three championship series.
 The title was the third in team history, having won back-to-back league championships in 1978 and 1979.
-Hyannis joined the CCBL in 1976 as an expansion team, bringing the number of teams in the league at the time to eight.
+Since the club's inception, over 100 players have gone on to play in Major League Baseball.